 From 11 May 2021, vaping products and smokeless tobacco products that contain colouring substances cannot be sold in New Zealand.

 In addition, from 11 August 2021, general retailers can only sell tobacco, mint or menthol flavours of vaping products or smokeless tobacco products.
 Specialist vape retailers may continue to sell products of any flavour that has not been prohibited.

 Requirements in relation to the packaging and labelling of vaping products may be set out in regulations.

-Public consultation on an initial set of regulations is expected to take place by early 2021.
+Public consultation on an initial set of regulations is running until 5.00pm on 15 March 2021.
 The regulations are expected to come into force by 11 August 2021, although some provisions may be phased in over time.
+View the online consultation.

 Offences and penalties

-The Amendment Act sets out a number of offences and penalties for breaches of its provisions.
+The Act sets out a number of offences and penalties for breaches of its provisions.